Living With Nature: Important Learnings From The Edge Of Yellowstone National Park

 Jenny is a “writer, musician, mom, and educator” and George “can draw, sculpt, and teach about all aspects of Yellowstone”.
 They are both naturalists, passionate about the wild and are raising their son, ‘Little George’ to appreciate and deeply understand nature.
 Learn more about them here.

-Listen to our full podcast interview with Jenny and George here
+Listen to our full Sustainable Jungle Podcast interview with Jenny and George here.

 This was a strong reminder to not be a “tick box tourist”, racing through your adventure or experience ticking off everything but failing to enjoy any of it… depth over breadth!